 Since the introduction of The Equality Act 2010, businesses have had a duty to rethink disability at work.
-The legislation has forced employers to remove barriers faced by people with disabilities in the workplace and to make reasonable adjustments where possible.
+The legislation requires employers to remove workplace barriers for people with disabilities.
+It also mandates making reasonable adjustments whenever possible.

 What is The Equality Act?

-The legislation came into force on 1st October 2010, and applies to any unlawful treatment, discrimination or victimisation that happens after that date.
+The Equality Act 2010 came into force on 1st October 2010, and applies to any unlawful treatment, discrimination or victimisation that occurs after that date.

-There have been various anti-discrimination laws introduced in the past that did not sufficiently protect workers.
+In the past, lawmakers introduced various anti-discrimination laws that did not sufficiently protect workers.
 The Equality Act replaced all of these laws with a single Act, making the rules easier to understand and giving people more protection.

 What are Reasonable Adjustments?

-Reasonable adjustments are changes that organisations and anyone providing service have to make for disabled people if their disability puts them at a disadvantage compared to other people who are not disabled.
-This includes physical disabilities and mental health conditions.
+In other words, organizations and service providers must accommodate disabled people if their disability puts them at a disadvantage compared to those who are not disabled.
+This includes both physical disabilities and mental health conditions.

-The word “reasonable” can be interpreted in different ways by different companies.
-You should consider carefully if adjustments will remove disadvantages by liaising with the people involved and avoiding assumptions.
+Different employers interpret the word “reasonable” in different ways.
+However, employers should consider carefully if adjustments will remove disadvantages by liaising with the people involved and avoiding assumptions.

 Ideally, the adjustment would be practical to make and also affordable as it is the responsibility of the employer to fund these changes.
 The cost of an adjustment can be taken into account when deciding if it is reasonable or not.
 There is a government scheme called Access To Work which can help with come costs for employees or interviewees if those costs are not reasonable for you as an employee to pay.